smash-transport/smash-vhlle-hybrid/docs/user/scans_types.md

 ### Latin Hypercube Sampling

-This can be specified by choosing the  `Scan_strategy: LHS` and also giving the number of samples to draw  `Number_of_Samples: n`, where  `n` is an integer greater 2.
+If `LHS_scan: n` is specified with any value but 0, Latin Hypercube Sampling is used.
+The value  `n` is an integer greater 2.
 LHS samples multidimensional parameters near random, while keeping the distance between samples maximal, and is commonly used for Bayesian inference.
 Refer to the [:link: wikipedia page](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) for more information.
 The sampling itself is done by calling the [:link: PyDoe](https://pythonhosted.org/pyDOE/randomized.html#latin-hypercube) Python library function, using the `maximin` setting.